Skip to main content Skip to footer

 Even on a microscopic scale, ESD can damage a computer's components.
 Simply touching circuitry with your bare hands or plugging in a peripheral device while you have a negative charge can damage the machine.

 The most vulnerable part of a computer regarding ESD is CMOS (complementary metal oxide semiconductor) circuits.
-CMOS circuits are the basis for modern integrated circuits, which are the basis for today’s computers.
-We would not have modern industrial computers or tablets without integrated circuits (and without CMOS as their physical architecture).
+CMOS circuits are the basis for modern integrated circuits, which are the basis for today's computers.
+We would not have modern industrial panel PCs or tablets without integrated circuits (and without CMOS as their physical architecture).

 CMOS circuits are extremely popular because they consume very little power and operate very quickly.
 Still, they have one major downside: their thin layers of insulation make them highly vulnerable to ESD damage.
 A sufficiently high charge can destroy the circuits if it reaches their terminals.